nununo/pyVela2017/README-running.md

   * For details about setting up and testing a USB HID device, see the section *About USB HID devices*, below.

 * About the web based input:
-  * Not strictly required but its monitoring and diagnosing abilities may prove useful.
+  * While not strictly required, its monitoring and diagnosing abilities may prove useful.
   * Review the `input.web.*` settings.

 * About the network input:
-  * Can be disabled.
+  * Enable it, if needed, by setting `inputs.network.enabled` to `true`.
-  * If enabled, review the `input.network.*` settings.
+  * Adjust the other `inputs.network.*` settings.